 The scenario first addresses the concept of normality in regards to what is considered normal for the focal person, or as the authors put it - "actions that are out of character".
-Abnormal behavior elicits more counterfactual thinking, thoughts of "what might have been", because it is easier to think of a person with consistent behavior.
+Abnormal behaviour elicits more counterfactual thinking, thoughts of "what might have been", because it is easier to think of a person with consistent behaviour.
 In accordance with norm theory predictions for this scenario, regret over the unfortunate outcome of being robbed was rated as higher for Mr. Jones who acted abnormally than that of Mr. Smith who acted as he usually did (88% of 138 participants).
-Going beyond normality in terms of past-behavior, the scenario also included a second question - "who will be criticized most severely by others?", which introduced a different type of normality - the perceived prevalent social-norms in regards to the behavior observed.
-In this case, 77% of participants perceived Mr. Smith to act abnormally and indicated that his risky behavior taking hitchhikers is more likely to be criticized by society.
-In this scenario, past-behavior normality and social-norms normality are two different types of information, and the two can both be used to form an overall perception of normality.
-In this specific scenario, past-behavior normality seems to have had a higher impact on regret than did social-norms normality, as Mr. Jones was said to have experienced stronger regret because it was atypical to his behavior and despite receiving less criticism from others for his general behavior.
+Going beyond normality in terms of past-behaviour, the scenario also included a second question - "who will be criticised most severely by others?", which introduced a different type of normality - the perceived prevalent social-norms in regards to the behaviour observed.
+In this case, 77% of participants perceived Mr. Smith to act abnormally and indicated that his risky behaviour taking hitchhikers is more likely to be criticised by society.
+In this scenario, past-behaviour normality and social-norms normality are two different types of information, and the two can both be used to form an overall perception of normality.
+In this specific scenario, past-behaviour normality seems to have had a higher impact on regret than did social-norms normality, as Mr. Jones was said to have experienced stronger regret because it was atypical to his behaviour and despite receiving less criticism from others for his general behaviour.
 This could be because past normality was made more salient in that specific scenario, leading to a construed perception of normality based on the information provided.
-It might also have been that past-behavior normality is generally more easily retrieved, or more readily available, for the person to be used as reference for expectations to affect feelings of regret.
-Yet, this is further complicated by an example for an opposite effect for the plane scenario described above given by Hur, Roese, and Namkoong (2009).
-They found that social-norms had stronger impact than past-behavior, suggesting that under some circumstance social-norms could have stronger effects.
+It might also have been that past-behaviour normality is generally more easily retrieved, or more readily available, for the person to be used as reference for expectations to affect feelings of regret.
+Yet, this is further complicated by an example for an opposite effect by Hur, Roese, and Namkoong (2009).
+They found that social-norms had stronger impact than past-behaviour, suggesting that under some circumstances social-norms could have stronger effects.